Subscription-free Blog Articles.

 Read More

-In short, the simple answer is "yes," Christians should consider mental health medications and therapy if needed because it's not only scriptural, it's wise.
-But spiritual and social stigma make it a little more complex.
+In short, the simple answer is "no" — taking medications and seeking therapy for mental health challenges is not a sin or a sign of weak faith!
+In fact, Christians should consider mental health medications and therapy if and when needed because it's not only wise, it’s Scriptural — and part of the faith journey, not a lack of it.
 Let’s explore why and a beautiful Scriptural perspective to overcome the stigma!

 Read More